digitalocean/terraform-provider-digitalocean/website/docs/r/container_registry_docker_credentials.html.markdown

 # digitalocean_container_registry_docker_credentials

-Get docker credentials for your DigitalOcean container registry.
+Get Docker credentials for your DigitalOcean container registry.

 An error is triggered if the provided container registry name does not exist.